evilsocket/arc/README.md

 ## Bugs

-Before opening an issue, please make sure your request is not already part of [a known bug](https://github.com/evilsocket/arc/issues?q=is%3Aopen+is%3Aissue+label%3Abug).
+Before opening an issue, please make sure it is not already part of [a known bug](https://github.com/evilsocket/arc/issues?q=is%3Aopen+is%3Aissue+label%3Abug).

 ## License